You have decided to sell your Newport Beach home, and there are many considerations to take into account with the sale of the home.

 The first consideration is your timing: when are you planning on moving; do your children need to be in a certain area by a certain time frame to begin school; is there is a new career beginning?
 These are just a few things to think about when you are going to be selling your home.

 One of the most important considerations when selling your home is selecting your Realtor.

-Another consideration is how the Newport Beach Realtor going to market your home.
+Another consideration is how your Realtor going to market your home.
 What is important to you as a Newport Beach home seller?
 Did your Realtor provide a detailed marketing plan?
-What is in the plan, are there press releases, open houses, and an important consideration in today’s times in the Newport Beach Realtor’s internet presence.
-That should be part of any professional in today’s market.
+What is in the plan, are there press releases, open houses, and an important consideration in today's times is internet presence.
+That should be part of any professional in today's market.

 The Realtor will put the listing in the MLS as this gives it the most amount of exposure.